 Make sure the dog has a well-fitted collar and a non-retractable leash for dog walking.
 Some dogs may need to have a well-fitted harness to assist the walker with having better control over the dog’s walking or pulling.
 Ensure the collar/ harness is fitted correctly before walking.
 There should be enough room to slip only two fingers between the collar and your dog’s neck.
 Ensure the dog is comfortable during your walk and always keep a close eye on the dog.

 We know it’s frustrating and heartbreaking for pet owners to know that their pets escaped or tried to escape while they’re away.
-That is why, here at Floofers, we equip all pet carers with knowledge and skills to ensure the safety and security of every pet.
+That is why, here at Floofers, we equip all pet carers with knowledge and skills to ensure the safety and security of every pet and give them tips on how to train a dog who runs away.

 Because our Floofy friends deserve nothing less but the best pet care.